wdi-sg/gitbook-2018/02-js/js-dom/readme.md

 Cookie Clicker updates the page without requiring a full refresh, making for a smoother user experience
 * When I click a cookie, Cookie Clicker is able to update the counter without a hard refresh
 * When I comment on a post, Facebook is able to process the new comment and render it without refreshing the entire page

 ---

-#### Communication with Servers

-While this isn't the case with Cookie Clicker, Javascript has the ability to communicate with an external server.
-This means we could...
-* Store data associated with some user interaction into a database (e.g., cookie quantity, form data, contents of a post)
-* Retrieve information that needs to be displayed on a webpage (e.g., latest cookie quantity, user achievements)

-> Cookie Clicker uses the browser's [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) you save information

-This is not an exhaustive list of Javascript properties, but we'll go over these and more in greater detail later on in the course.

-So, to sum up the main three components of front-end web development up in one word each...
-* HTML: Structure
-* CSS: Styling
-* Javascript: Behavior

----